-The Baltic Hub 3 project also involves the purchase of 8 quay cranes that are able to handle the world’s largest vessels, and 28 semi-automated Rail Mounted Gantry cranes for the container yard, which will be remotely operated by operators located in ergonomically-designed workspaces.
+The T3 project also involves the purchase of 8 quay cranes that are able to handle the world’s largest vessels, and 28 semi-automated Rail Mounted Gantry cranes for the container yard, which will be remotely operated by operators located in ergonomically-designed workspaces.
 This will allow for a safer, efficient, modern and more comfortable working environment 365 days of the year.

-The construction is planned to start in 2Q2022 and Baltic Hub 3 is scheduled to be operational by mid-2024.
+The construction is planned to start in 2Q2022 and T3 is scheduled to be operational by mid-2024.

-When completed, DCT Gdańsk will be among the largest container terminals in Europe in terms of handling capacity and be able to continue serving and supporting the fast-growing Polish economy, the Central and Eastern European (CEE) and the Baltic countries.
+When completed, Baltic Hub will be among the largest container terminals in Europe in terms of handling capacity and be able to continue serving and supporting the fast-growing Polish economy, the Central and Eastern European (CEE) and the Baltic countries.

 INVESTMENT DETAILS AND FINANCING